Over 60% in Addiction Treatment Admit Childhood Trauma

 “Adverse childhood experiences are the single, greatest, unaddressed, public health threat facing our nation today.”

 Every adolescent and young person will process traumatic events in their way.
-Much of a child’s ability to identify and cope with it depends on the level of care and support they receive from the adults in their lives.
+However, a child’s ability to identify depends on the level of care and support they receive from the adults in their lives.
 It’s easy to see how problematic this can be when the adults in their life cause the trauma.

 Several factors make it extremely difficult to quantify precisely how many children experience trauma each year.
 The vast majority of childhood trauma goes unrecognized or is unreported.

-Children growing up in abusive households or other extremely stressful situations are likely to think about their lives every day, even though they experience repeated trauma.
+Children growing up in abusive households or other highly stressful situations are likely to think about their lives every day, even though they experience repeated trauma.

 A survey by the Substance Abuse and Mental Health Services Administration (SAMHSA) provides a small glimpse into the problem of childhood trauma and its prevalence: